felipefernandezayala/capstoneProject/README.md

 <img src="snakeChickens.gif"/>

 ## Description of the game
-In this game, a Chicken and a Rooster are created in addition the Snake.
+In this game, a Chicken (Yellow square) and a Rooster (Red square) are created in addition the Snake.

 Your goal as the Snake is to eat as many Eggs as posible.